 Northport is a somewhat small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 7,390 people and three constituent neighborhoods, Northport is the 236th largest community in New York.
-Northport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 7,344 people and five constituent neighborhoods, Northport is the 237th largest community in New York.

 Northport home prices are not only among the most expensive in New York, but Northport real estate also consistently ranks among the most expensive in America.